Whitby

-Whitby is a seaside town, port and civil parish in the English county of North Yorkshire.
-It was previously known as Streoneshalh and is located at the mouth of the River Esk, where the North York Moors meet the Yorkshire Coast.
-It has a maritime, mineral and tourist economy, and is 47 mi from York and 22 mi from Middlesbrough.
+Whitby is a seaside town, port and civil parish in North Yorkshire, England.
+It is located at the mouth of the River Esk, where the North York Moors meet the Yorkshire Coast, and has a maritime, mineral and tourist economy.
+It is 47 mi from York and 22 mi from Middlesbrough.

 From the Middle Ages, Whitby had significant herring and whaling fleets, and was where Captain Cook learned seamanship.
 He first explored the southern ocean in HMS Endeavour, built in Whitby.
 Alum was mined locally, and Whitby jet jewellery was fashionable during the 19th century.

 Tourism started in Whitby during the Georgian period and developed with the arrival of the railway in 1839.
 The abbey ruin at the top of the East Cliff is the town's oldest and most prominent landmark.
 Other significant features include the swing bridge, which crosses the River Esk and the harbour sheltered by grade II listed east and west piers.
-There are statues of Captain Cook and William Scoresby, and a whalebone arch on the West Cliff.
-Whitby featured in literary works including Bram Stoker's novel Dracula.
+There are statues of Captain Cook and William Scoresby, and a whale bone arch on the West Cliff.
+Whitby has featured in literary works including Bram Stoker's novel Dracula.